JiaoXianjun/BTLE/README.md

 The 1st packet -- device 1 sends ADV_IND packet in channel 37.

-The 2nd packet -- After device 2 which is in scanning state receives the ADV packet, device 2 sends CONNECT_REQ packet to request connection setup with device 1.
-In this request packet, there are device 2 MAC address (InitA), target MAC address (device 1 MAC address AdvA), Access address (AA) which will be used by device 1 in following packet sending in data channel, CRC initilization value for following device 1 sending packet, Hopping channel information (ChM and Hop) for data channel, other informations.
+The 2nd packet -- After device 2 (in scanning state) receives the ADV packet from device 1, device 2 sends CONNECT_REQ packet to request connection setup with device 1.
+In this request packet, there are device 2 MAC address (InitA), target MAC address (device 1 MAC address AdvA), Access address (AA) which will be used by device 1 in following packet sending in data channel, CRC initilization value for following device 1 sending packet, Hopping channel information (ChM and Hop) for data channel used by device 1, etc.

-The 3rd packet -- device 1 send an empty Link layer data PDU in channel 9 according to those connection request information received from device 2.
+The 3rd packet -- device 1 send an empty Link layer data PDU in channel 9 (decided by hopping scheme) according to those connection request information received from device 2.
 (One "X" after field "DATA" means there is no data for this field )

 Time space between packets are 1s (1000ms).
-Tune TI's packet sniffer to channel 37, above establishment procedure will be captured.
+Tune TI's packet sniffer to channel 37, then above establishment procedure will be captured.

 ----Packet descriptor examples for all formats:

-RAW packets: (All bits are sent to GFSK modulator directly)
+RAW packets: (All bits will be sent to GFSK modulator directly)

     13-RAW-AAD6BE898E5F134B5D86F2999CC3D7DF5EDF15DEE39AA2E5D0728EB68B0E449B07C547B80EAA8DD257A0E5EACB0B